Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 * [[GLFW Gamepad]]
 * [[GLFW keyboard]]
 # ECS
 The Entity Component System ([[ECS]]) is a different approach to representing objects or "GameObjects" and using them to keep track and allow for some functionality.
 Despite its performance benefits, though its design and usage requires a lot more thinking and even getting used to if you've been used to OOP.
-This general information should give enough information to start thinking about and not only that there will be examples and tutorials showing its usage.
+This general information should give enough information to start thinking about and not only that there will be examples and tutorials showing its usage and application.

 [[ECS]] is a Static Singleton Class meaning it needs to be initialized before use